Eliminating the Impossible

 British Spiritualist Listings During the Age of Sherlock Holmes

-Reading the records of the spiritualist groups from the time that the first Sherlock Holmes stories were being published, makes it clear that Doyle had plenty of examples of the practice of psychometric delineation that he could have witnessed.
-Sherlock Holmes, with all his delight in demonstrating his character readings for people who cannot see and reason as he can, does resemble a spiritualist medium, exercising psychometric powers, making conscious what was unconscious, revealing what was hidden.
+British Spiritualist Mediums and Speakers, 1887-1889Reading the records of the spiritualist groups from the time that the first Sherlock Holmes stories were being published, makes it clear that Doyle had plenty of examples of the practice of psychometric delineation that he could have witnessed.
+Sherlock Holmes, with all his delight in demonstrating his character readings for people who cannot see and reason as he can, does resemble a spiritualist medium, exercising psychometric powers, making conscious what was unconscious, revealing what was hidden.Now imagine the Victorian self as existing within a psyche that resembled a solitary locked room, an attic room, perhaps—in a house that could be examined in all its details.
+When it was closely examined, the hidden “impersonator” could be found, and the method he or she used to pass in and out of the room, by switching identifying characteristics, could be deduced and then revealed to all.

-Spirit and Matter, a spiritualist play from 1880, in which characters are transformed into liberated spirits in a locked room” and reveal their true natures.
+Spirit and Matter, a spiritualist play from 1880, in which characters are transformed into liberated spirits in a “locked room” and reveal their true natures.

 For spiritualist mediums, the process was done through a kind of trance role-playing often so vivid and complete that their identities disappeared for a time.